Niko-Prassas-Zocdoc/Stuff/coding.md

     var resource = CreateResource(providerId1);
   }
   ```
-### If statements and other logic in tests are bad
+### If statements and other logic in tests are bad.

+### Code that is "hard to test" is probably not well written.

+### Being able to run and test code locally is important.
+This seems trivial but depending on the repo or domain at Zocdoc, it is not always considered enough.